 1.1.3 Given the importance of shareholder rights, companies should ensure that the exercise of shareholder rights is not impeded.
-In particular, given their particular sensitivities, adequate consideration should be given to the special rights, issues and concerns of minority shareholders with respect to companies and their officers, including the right to seek an injunction against illegal activities or the right to file a shareholder lawsuit.
+In particular, adequate consideration should be given to the special rights that are recognized for minority shareholders with respect to companies and their officers, including the right to seek an injunction against illegal activities or the right to file a shareholder lawsuit, since the exercise of these rights tend to be prone to issues and concerns.